axelbozic/programmer_calculator_open_distrib/README.md

 Usually, before the first run, your computer might show you a warning with an option that says "don't run", don't click that.
 Click on "see more" and then you'll see "run anyway".
 Click on "run anyway" and you're set.

-Most importantly, there is no virus in this program.